jrean/laravel-user-verification/README.md

 Edit the `app\Http\routes.php` file.

-- Define two new routes.
+- Define two (2) new routes.
 Routes are customizable.
-Don't forget to update the previous listed redirect attributes.
+Don't forget to update the previous listed redirect attributes/properties if you want to change the pre-defined routes.

 ```
     Route::get('verification/error', 'Auth\AuthController@getVerificationError');